-The alias being searched for must match the specification exactly, in case as well as in spelling and in use of double quotation marks or angle brackets.
-The include_alias pragma performs simple string matching on the filenames; no other filename validation is performed.
+The alias to search for must match the specification exactly.
+The case, spelling, and the use of double quotation marks or angle brackets must all match.
+The include_alias pragma does simple string matching on the filenames.
+No other filename validation is performed.
 For example, given the following directives,

 #pragma include_alias("mymath.h", "math.h") #include "./mymath.h" #include "sys/mymath.h"

-no aliasing (substitution) is performed, since the header file strings do not match exactly.
+no alias substitution is done, since the header file strings don't match exactly.
 Also, header filenames used as arguments to the

 /Yc compiler options, or the

-hdrstop pragma, are not substituted.
+hdrstop pragma, aren't substituted.
 For example, if your source file contains the following directive,

 the corresponding compiler option should be